GinnyQian/Group28/System Implementation.md

    camera.lookAt(scene.position); // set camera direction
    ```

-   Then create the renderer and insert to dim as a element
+   Then create the renderer and insert to dom as an element.

    ```javascript
    var renderer = new THREE.WebGLRenderer({